SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 We run the application with [Ctrl + Shift + F10] or with right-click + [Run], and we test if it works correctly.

-We are bound to have an issue with this code.
+We will have a problem with this code.
 What will happen if we input something different than a number?

 ![](/assets/chapter-2-1-images/13.Currency-converter-07.png)

 We can **catch** this error and prompt a user-friendly message in our application.
-In order to do this, lets change the code of our program logic:
+In order to do this, let's change the code of our program logic:

 ```python
 def convert(self):